 Every junior Music major must present a recital of thirty minutes during the fall semester of their junior years (MUS 392).
-All Theatre majors with an emphasis in Musical Theatre must also present recitals of thirty minutes, but they will perform these recitals during the spring semester of their senior years (MUS 392).
+All Theatre-Music students must also present recitals of thirty minutes during their senior years.
 The Junior Recital and the Senior Recital (MUS 492) are considered the capstone events of Pepperdine Music students' undergraduate careers.
 All students will research and write accompanying program notes to their recitals.
 All students must pass a Pre-Recital evaluation by faculty committees including their private instructors.
 All Pre-Recitals will take place approximately two weeks before the scheduled Recitals.
+All Recitals will take place in Raitt Recital Hall.
+Dates currently scheduled for Recitals are December 4, 11, and 12, 2021.